Danl2620/BoundlessReach/Locations/Larimar.md

 The name comes from the way the original settlement's artificial islands were linked together and rode the tides in a "ramshackle" way.

+### Current Status

+Larimar seems idyllic, seeing as it's an ocean world.
+But the oceans are non-potable and subject to enormous tides.
+The weather is unpredictable and harsh.
+Subsistence fishing is common.

+The Infinite Accord (IA), a scavenger faction based in the Outlands, has much support on Larimar among the workers, ocean miners, and fisherfolk.

+In many ways Larimar is poised to be the birthplace of the Outlander rebellion.
+It is a stronghold for the Terminus worlds via the Fallen Consortium (FC) faction and the major resource extraction corporations and shipyards.

+Will the proles of Larimar be able to work together with the IA to enact change in the Outlands?
+Will they have enough friends in high places (think Mon Mothma and Luthen) to help them?

+> "We kept the trade lanes open and they left us alone"
+> "We were sleeping"

+Both the Belters and people of Ferrix are good examples of the culture and class consciousness of the Larimarese.
+The Belters are much more militarized than the Larimarese albeit split into many factions.
+For example, the Outer Planets Alliance (OPA) is just a loose affiliation of radicalized Belter factions.
+It's worth noting that the inner planets consider the OPA to be a terrorist organization.
+The IA will be regarded similarly by the Terminus factions.